equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 However, if we re-seed the random number generator and try again we get 0.200 as the result.
 A third seed produces 0.239, a fourth seed 0.226, etc.

-With less than 25 samples the results are even worse.
+With fewer than 25 samples the results are even worse.
 In fact, the uncertainty (standard deviation) decreases asymptotically like $`1/\sqrt{n}`$, where $`n`$ is the number of samples.
 The asymptotic result holds for _any_ quantity that we wish to estimate, but the constant differs depending on exactly what quantity we estimate.
 In the book Statistical Rethinking (section 9.5.1), McElreath writes: